 Card games have a cultural significance across the Indian subcontinent.
 Nearly all of us grew up playing our favorite card games with family and friends almost everyday.
 Rummy and bridge are the top choices among card game lovers.
 Both these games are very entertaining and people enjoy playing them for stakes.

 In recent years, online versions of rummy and bridge have surfaced on the internet.
 They are very popular among card game enthusiasts and offer amazing opportunities to win real money in prizes.
 However, most beginners are often confused between the two.
-The rummy game involves sorting and arranging of cards, whereas bridge is a trick-taking game.
-If you are not familiar with these games, here are a few points to help you differentiate between rummy and bridge:
+The rummy game involves sorting and arranging of cards, whereas the bridge is a trick-taking game.
+If you are not familiar with these rummy bridge games, here are a few points to help you differentiate between rummy and bridge:

 Rummy: Rummy is believed to be inspired by a Mexican card game called conquian.
 It is also inspired by a Chinese game called khanhoo.

 Bridge: Bridge is very similar to triomfi, a French card game.
 Another theory explains that the British soldiers invented this game while serving in the Crimean War and named it after the Galata Bridge, which was used to reach a coffeehouse to play cards.